 WARNING / DANGER

-For general guidelines on the safe use of essential oils, please refer to the link Disclaimer & Safety Below
+'For general guidelines on the safe use of essential oils, we refer you to the link Disclaimer & Safety below.'

 Global Harmonized Standard (GHS)

-The Globally Harmonized System of Classification and Labeling of Chemicals (GHS) is an internationally agreed system created by the United Nations.
-It is designed to replace the different classification and labeling standards used in different countries with the use of consistent criteria at the global level.
+The Globally Harmonized System of Classification and Labeling of Chemicals (GHS) is an internationally agreed system established by the United Nations.
+It is designed to replace the different classification and labeling standards used in different countries with the use of consistent criteria at a global level.
 It replaces the previous classification systems of the European Union and the Occupational Safety and Health Administration (OSHA) of the United States.

 The GHS has introduced new "common" hazard symbols worldwide.
 These are the symbols used in the GHS.